MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 You can optimize costs in a preproduction environment by using endpoint emulation or mock endpoints, particularly for expensive resources like GPUs.
 Identify components or services in your preproduction environment that are the most expensive or resource-intensive.
 Use mock endpoints to simulate the responses of these costly components without invoking them.
 To simulate API responses, you can use tools like WireMock, Postman's mock server, or custom implementations.

-Emulation and mock endpoints help save costs, but you must ensure that they accurately represent the production environment to a sufficient degree for testing.
+Emulation and mock endpoints help save costs, but you must ensure that they represent the production environment to a sufficient degree for testing.
 Strike a balance between accuracy and cost to help avoid future issues in production.
 For example, if GPUs are a major cost factor, consider GPU emulation for tasks that don't require real GPU processing power in preproduction stages.
 Emulation might not fully represent the performance or quirks of real GPUs, so use it when exact GPU behavior isn't critical for preproduction testing.

 ## Azure facilitation

-**Governance:** With Azure Policy, you can limit resource types, SKUs, and instances by defining policy rules that enforce restrictions on the types of resources that you can deploy in your Azure environment.
+**Consider governance:** With Azure Policy, you can limit resource types, SKUs, and instances by defining policy rules that enforce restrictions on the types of resources that you can deploy in your Azure environment.
 You can maintain control over the provisioned resources and ensure compliance with your organization's policies and best practices.

 To limit resource types by using Azure Policy, you can define policy rules that specify the allowed resource types.
 Apply those rules to the relevant Azure subscriptions or resource groups.
 Azure Policy prevents users from deploying resources that aren't allowed.

-**Turn off resources:** You can use Azure Automation or Azure Logic Apps to create a schedule that turns off the resources during specific time periods, such as outside of normal working hours or on weekends.
+**Turn off resources:** You can use Azure Automation or Azure Logic Apps to create a schedule that turns off resources during specific time periods, such as outside of normal working hours or on weekends.

-**Cost visibility and analysis:** Azure Advisor is a tool that provides cost optimization recommendations, including identifying areas of virtual machine usage that need optimization.
+**Improve cost visibility and analysis:** Azure Advisor is a tool that provides cost optimization recommendations, including identifying areas of virtual machine usage that need optimization.
 Use Advisor to help you make informed decisions and optimize costs in your Azure environment.
 Azure provides cost management tools and features that help prioritize spending.
 You can use these tools to track and analyze costs across environments, set budgets, and receive cost optimization recommendations.

 **Configure resources:** Use Azure Resource Manager to define and manage resources in a declarative manner.
 You can tune resources that are allocated to each environment based on their specific requirements.
 Use templates and parameterize resource configurations to optimize costs.

-**Preproduction discounts:** Azure offers dev/test pricing options that provide discounted rates for nonproduction environments.
+**Take advantage of preproduction discounts:** Azure offers dev/test pricing options that provide discounted rates for nonproduction environments.
 You can allocate more resources and budget to critical production environments, which optimizes costs in nonproduction environments.
 You can also use the Azure licensing offer, Azure Hybrid Benefit.

-**Endpoint emulation:** You can use [Azure API Management](/azure/api-management/api-management-key-concepts) for API mocking.
-API Management acts as a facade to the back-end services, which allows API providers to abstract API implementations and evolve back-end architecture without affecting API consumers.
+**Enable endpoint emulation:** You can use [Azure API Management](/azure/api-management/api-management-key-concepts) for API mocking.
+API Management acts as a facade to back-end services, which allows API providers to abstract API implementations and evolve back-end architecture without affecting API consumers.

 ## Related links